-Registration is now open for all incoming students who will be starting in Summer 2017 or Fall 2017.
+Registration for all incoming students who will be starting in Summer 2020 or Fall 202o is currently open.
 For more information on how to register and to access the link, click here.

 What if I can’t attend any of the listed Orientation sessions?

-Please call the Office of Student Involvement at (540) 654-1444 and we can speak with you about how to proceed.
+Please call or email the Office of Student Involvement at (540) 654-1444 or firstname.lastname@example.org and we can speak with you about how to proceed.

 How do I get more information about Orientation including schedule specifics.